Porges/ways-to-play/src/articles/lists/rabelais.md

 games, but in each translation the games that are named were changed and often expanded upon.
 Many of the games are either invented by Rabelais, or are games for which we no longer know the rules.

+An in-depth examination of the games in the list lies [below the table](#the-list-in-depth).

 <!-- Putnam doesn’t attempt translation -->